Mullan BUILD at a Glance

 Get to Know the Mullan BUILD Project

 Missoula County and the City of Missoula have hired DJ&A and consultants to begin preparation for the Mullan neighborhood’s future.
-At this time, planning efforts are underway to develop a prioritization framework.
-The team plans to have the first milestone hit later this summer when we will know which elements of the project will provide the greatest public benefit while providing equity and transparency for our community.
-The goal is to begin construction as soon as 2021.
+At this time, final design efforts are completed.
+The team has determined which elements of the project will provide the greatest public benefit while providing equity and transparency for our community.
+Initial construction is anticipated to begin as soon as spring 2022.

 This is a community project that will require the community’s input.
-Please sign up for updates or email Becca MacLean with Big Sky Public Relations with your comments, questions, or to learn how you can engage with our team throughout this process.
+Please sign up for updates or email Takami Clark with Big Sky Public Relations with your comments, questions, or to learn how you can engage with our team throughout this process.